shricodev/insta-cron-post-automation/README.md

 This script will:

 - Load posts from the JSON file.
-- Creates a temporary file for each post inside the `data/scheduled_posts/` directory.
+- Creates an individual json file for each post inside the `data/scheduled_posts/` directory.
 - Schedule cron jobs to post at the specified times.

 ## 💬 Logging